benjojo/gophervista/blog/blog.md

 # Monitoring windows 98

-Most of my servers are monitoried using collectd, Unfortunetly there is no Windows 98 client for collectd, so I decided to make one.
+Most of my servers are monitored using collectd, Unfortunately there is no Windows 98 client for collectd, so I decided to make one.

 A simple Visual Basic 6 application will poll every 10 seconds and output [collectd command strings](https://collectd.org/wiki/index.php/Plain_text_protocol#PUTVAL) over the serial port ( where it can be passed on to collectd on the hypervisor ):